-Ramona Bachmann was one of the collection of close-season big signings when she joined Chelsea in January 2017.
-The sprightly attacker had played a key role for Wolfsburg as they overcame the Blues en-route to the 2016 Women’s Champions League final.
+Ramona Bachmann was one of the collection of close-season big signings when she joined Chelsea in January 2017, and the sprightly attacker lit up her first full season in England with a stunning brace to settle the Women’s FA Cup final.

-It quickly became apparent why Emma Hayes had been so keen to bring her to England as Bachmann immediately sprinkled a touch of stardust on an already talented squad and, more importantly, the ability to settle any game with a moment of genius.
+It quickly became apparent why Emma Hayes had been so keen to bring her to these shore as Bachmann immediately sprinkled a touch of stardust on an already talented squad and, more importantly, added the ability to settle any game with a moment of genius.

 Having marked her debut against Doncaster with a goal, she produced two exceptional efforts against Sunderland in the Women’s FA Cup quarter-final, and another strike in the win over Yeovil made it four goals in her first three matches with the Blues.